BILAL

 Led the development of a design system optimized for learning

-Consulted with UX researchers from sister-teams to conduct user interviews & usability studies.
+Consulted with Kindle Research to conduct user interviews & usability studies.

 Recruited and facilitated design swarms for problem identification